mhoemmen/cpp-proposals-pub/fix-rankk-rank2k/fix-rankk-rank2k.md

 ### BLAS supports scaling factor beta; std::linalg currently does not

-Each function in std::linalg generally corresponds to one or more routines or functions in the original BLAS (Basic Linear Algebra Subroutines).
-Every computation that the BLAS can do, a function in std::linalg should be able to do.
+Each function in any section whose label begins with "linalg.algs" generally corresponds to one or more routines or functions in the original BLAS (Basic Linear Algebra Subroutines).
+Every computation that the BLAS can do, a function in the C++ Standard Library should be able to do.

 One `std::linalg` user <a href="https://github.com/kokkos/stdBLAS/issues/272#issuecomment-2248273146">reported</a> an exception to this rule.
 The BLAS routine `DSYRK` (Double-precision SYmmetric Rank-K update) computes $C := \beta C + \alpha A A^T$, but the corresponding `std::linalg` function `symmetric_matrix_rank_k_update` only computes $C := C + \alpha A A^T$.
 That is, `std::linalg` currently has no way to express this BLAS operation with a general $\beta$ scaling factor.
 This issue applies to all of the symmetric and Hermitian rank-k and rank-2k update functions.